warmana/cloudant-docs-fork/source/includes/api/_creating_views.md

 The `lazy` value means that the results are returned before the view is updated, but that the view must then be updated anyway.

-The option combination `stable=true&update=false` corresponds to the earlier option `stale=ok`.
-The option combination `stable=true&update=lazy` corresponds to the earlier option `stale=update_after`.
+When you specify `stable=true` in conjunction with `update=false` or `update=lazy`, responses are consistent from request to request because a single, consistent set of shards is used to respond to the query.
+However,
+if one of those shards is heavily loaded or slow to respond, the response time might be adversely affected.

+When the default `stable=false` value applies, and you use either of `update=false` or `update=lazy`, indexes between shard replicas might not be synchronized.
+The effect would be that you might get different results, depending on which replicas respond first.

+In summary,
-If you really want the quickest possible response, and are prepared to accept results that might be stale, or are returned from any shard combination rather than your normal (consistent) set, then you could use the combination: `stable=false&update=false`.
+if you want the quickest possible response, and are prepared to accept results that might not yet be synchronized, or are returned from the first shard replica to respond rather than your normal set of shards, then you could use the combination: `stable=false&update=false`.

 Remember that using a stale view has consequences.